Advanced WYSIWYG editor

 Troubleshooting

-Unable to edit article section due to unsupported HTML tags
+Unable to edit the article section due to unsupported HTML tags

 This issue occurs when an article is converted from the WYSIWYG editor to the Advanced WYSIWYG editor, leading to unsupported HTML tags.